muhammetaliok/ChangeColorSeat/README.md

 # ChangeColorSeat
-Change color of image with color picker
+Change spesific part of image figure using Canvas with Javascript.